SayoTeKey/Adopt-a-pet/README.md

 Please take a look in our galery!

 - All of our pets are checked continuously by a veterinarian and are fully vaccinated.
-- every pet is getting a tooth check 1 time a week
+- Every pet is getting a tooth check 1 time a week.
-- every pet has a favorit plush toy
+- Every pet has a favorit plush toy.
-- every pet is getting it's own special food you can buy in our store
+- Every pet is getting it's own special food you can buy in our store.
+- The more you buy, the more points you will earn to exchange for rewards in our store.
-- just a hand of pet will eating your shoes
+- Just a hand of pets will eating your shoes.

 - it's a lot of fun trying to bath your pet 3 times a week!